-FW de Klerk, who replaced PW Botha as state president in 1989, announced at the opening of Parliament in February 1990 the unbanning of the liberation movements and release of political prisoners, notably Mandela.
+FW de Klerk, who replaced PW Botha as state president in 1989, announced at the opening of Parliament in February 1990 the unbanning of the liberation movements and release of political prisoners, among them, Nelson Mandela.
 A number of factors led to this step.
 International financial, trade, sport and cultural sanctions were clearly biting.